hybridgroup/robeaux/README.md

 # Robeaux

+Robeaux is a universal dashboard to your robotic devices.
+Like the admin pages for a router, but for robots.

-Robeaux is the [AngularJS](http://angularjs.org/) front-end to the API interface offered by [Cylon.js](http://cylonjs.com) and [Artoo](http://artoo.io).
+Robeaux is written using [AngularJS](http://angularjs.org/), and provides a front-end to the API interface offered by [Cylon.js](http://cylonjs.com) and [Artoo](http://artoo.io).
 It looks like this:

 ![Robeaux Interface](http://i.imgur.com/VXZW2F0.png)

-You can consider Robeaux to be a universal dashboard to your robotic devices.
-Like the admin pages for a router, but for robots.

 ## How It Works